mohanxz1/cricket_score_display/README.md

 🌐 CRICKET_SCORE_DISPLAY

 A command-line developer tool designed to facilitate the presentation of real-time cricket scores, integrating detailed match data and player statistics into a cohesive and easily digestible display.
 This platform serves as a central hub for tracking and analyzing cricket match performance.

 ✨ Features

-Comprehensive Data Management: Well-organized data structures for players (batsman, bowler), teams, and match details, enabling robust and comprehensive data management.
+Comprehensive Data Management: Well-organized data structures for players (batsman, bowler), teams, and match details, enabling robust and comprehensive data management [cite: finaldef.c, image_5cf597.png].

-Real-Time Data Input & Display: Supports dynamic score input during a match, ensuring users can record and view the latest match information as it happens.
+Real-Time Data Input & Display: Supports dynamic score input during a match, ensuring users can record and view the latest match information as it happens [cite: finaldef.c, image_5cf597.png].

-Detailed Performance Metrics: Tracks individual player performance metrics including runs scored, balls faced, boundaries (fours, sixes) for batsmen, and runs conceded, overs bowled, wickets taken, maiden overs, and economy for bowlers.
+Detailed Performance Metrics: Tracks individual player performance metrics including runs scored, balls faced, boundaries (fours, sixes) for batsmen, and runs conceded, overs bowled, wickets taken, maiden overs, and economy for bowlers [cite: finaldef.c, image_5cf5bd.png].

-Match Summary Generation: Generates a complete match summary, including total scores, total wickets, extras, highest individual batsman scores, and best bowling figures for both innings.
+Match Summary Generation: Generates a complete match summary, including total scores, total wickets, extras, highest individual batsman scores, and best bowling figures for both innings [cite: finaldef.c].

-Match Result Determination: Automatically determines and displays the match result (win by runs, win by wickets, or tie) based on the recorded scores.
+Match Result Determination: Automatically determines and displays the match result (win by runs, win by wickets, or tie) based on the recorded scores [cite: finaldef.c].

-Persistent Data Storage: Saves all match details and summaries to text files for future reference and analysis, including team-specific player data and a global all_match_summaries.txt.
+Persistent Data Storage: Saves all match details and summaries to text files for future reference and analysis, including team-specific player data and a global all_match_summaries.txt [cite: finaldef.c].

 🚀 Technologies Used
 This project is built primarily with the following technology:

 C